 Apparently, we are in the eye of the storm.
 Washington D.C. is ranked first – which means worst – with Baltimore City right behind in second.

-Allstate studied the auto insurance claims frequency of America’s 200 largest cities and found that residents of our nation’s capitol were found to get into collisions on average once every 4.7 years.
+Allstate studied the auto insurance claims frequency of America’s 200 largest cities and found that residents of our nation’s capital were found to get into collisions on average once every 4.7 years.
 The typical driver in the U.S. is involved in an automobile accident once every ten years.
 If you aced math class, you might realize that this means D.C. drivers are 112.1% more likely to be a party to an accident than the typical driver in the U.S. For Baltimore drivers, they are 89.7% more likely than the average driver.
 Rounding out the top five, Providence Rhode Island ranks third, Hialeah, Florida fourth, and Glendale, California comes in at fifth.

 Where might you want to live?
 Sioux Falls, South Dakota.
-For the fifth time out of the report’s eight year history, Sioux Falls, South Dakota ranks as the safest place to drive, with drivers being 27.6% less likely to be involved in an accident than the typical driver.
+For the fifth time out of the report’s eight-year history, Sioux Falls, South Dakota ranks as the safest place to drive, with drivers being 27.6% less likely to be involved in an accident than the typical driver.

 Okay, so what does this study mean?
 You want to avoid Washington, D.C. and Baltimore streets at all costs?
 Ironically, I think Washington, D.C. and Baltimore might be among the safest streets to drive on in America.
 Why?
 Because car accidents are one thing and car accidents that cause serious injury and death are another.
 In Maryland, Baltimore County has almost twice as many fatal accidents as Baltimore City.